ltrc/Graduating-Student-Submission-Form/README.md

 - Code repositories and tools developed
 - Experimental results and artifacts

-I confirm that the information I provide in this form is accurate and complete to the best of my knowledge, and I understand that it may be referred to by lab members or collaborators in the future.
+I confirm that the information provided in this form is accurate and complete to the best of my knowledge.
+I understand that this information may be referenced by lab members or collaborators in the future, and that it may be uploaded as open-source content for others to access and cite.

 ---